solliancenet/azure-synapse-analytics-day/06-Develop-a-Power-BI-Model.md

    ![ws name.](media/6.77.png)

    *Performance is likely to be slow, as the model hasn’t yet been optimized.
-You’ll be optimizing the model with aggregations in **Lab 02B**.*
+You’ll be optimizing the model with aggregations in **Exercise 7**.*

 8. In the **Visualizations** pane, in the **Values** well, to remove the fields, click **X** next to each field.